leandrocp/mdex/README.md

 </p>

 <p align="center">
-  An extensible Markdown parser and formatter for Elixir.
-Compliant with CommonMark and supports GitHub, GitLab, and Discord features.
+  A fast and extensible Markdown parser and formatter for Elixir that converts Markdown to HTML, XML, or back to Markdown.
+  Built on top of [comrak](https://crates.io/crates/comrak), a port of GitHub's CommonMark implementation.
 </p>

 <p align="center">